The management of primary hyperparathyroidism,

 case, if you take out too much parathyroid,

 And if the patient is suffering from hypoparathyroidism,

 obviously, hypocalcemia maybe tetany.

-and if you’re dropped below 50 percent,
+And if you’re drop below 50 percent,

 stop please; if not, then you keep cutting,